MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-ha.md

 This article presents supported deployment configurations for SQL Server Always On availability groups on Linux servers.
 An availability group supports high availability and data protection.
 Automatic failure detection, automatic failover, and transparent reconnection after failover provide high availability.
 Synchronized replicas provide data protection.

->[!NOTE]
->In addition to high availability and data protection, an availability group can also provide disaster recovery, cross platform migration, and read scale-out.
-This article primarily discusses implementations for high availability and data protection.

-On a Windows Server Failover Cluster (WSFC), a common configuration for high availability uses two synchronous replicas and a [file-share witness](http://technet.microsoft.com/library/cc731739.aspx).
+On a Windows Server Failover Cluster (WSFC), a common configuration for high availability uses two synchronous replicas and a third server or file share to provide quorum.
 The file-share witness validates the availability group configuration - status of synchronization, and the role of the replica, for example.
 This configuration ensures that the secondary replica chosen as the failover target has the latest data and availability group configuration changes.

 The WSFC synchronizes configuration metadata for failover arbitration between the availability group replicas and the file-share witness.
 When an availability group is not on a WSFC, the SQL Server instances store configuration metadata in the master database.

 For example, an availability group on a Linux cluster has `CLUSTER_TYPE = EXTERNAL`.
 There is no WSFC to arbitrate failover.
 In this case the configuration metadata is managed and maintained by the SQL Server instances.
 Because there is no witness server in this cluster, a third SQL Server instance is required to store configuration state metadata.
-This provides high availability, and allows the Pacemaker cluster to arbitrate failover of the availability group resources.
-Therefore three synchronous replicas - one primary, and two secondary - are required for high availability prior to SQL Server 2017 CU 1.
+All three SQL Server instances together provide distributed metadata storage for the cluster.

+The cluster manager can query the instances of SQL Server in the availability group, and orchestrate failover to maintain high availability.
+In a Linux cluster, Pacemaker is the cluster manager.

 SQL Server 2017 CU 1 enables high availability for an availability group with `CLUSTER_TYPE = EXTERNAL` for two synchronous replicas plus a configuration only replica.
-The configuration only replica can be hosted on any version of SQL Server 2017 CU1 or later - including SQL Server Express edition.
-The configuration only replica maintains configuration information about the availability group in the master database.
-The configuration only replica does not contain the user databases in the availability group.
+The configuration only replica can be hosted on any edition of SQL Server 2017 CU1 or later - including SQL Server Express edition.
+The configuration only replica maintains configuration information about the availability group in the master database but does not contain the user databases in the availability group.

 ## How the configuration affects default resource settings